-We support these families from the time of the child’s diagnosis, through treatment and end of life.
+We support these families from the time of diagnosis, through treatment, end of life, and bereavement.
+Our perinatal program supports families prior to birth and beyond.
 All along the way we address emotional, spiritual and developmental needs, as well as pain and symptom relief.
-Fun is part of the mix – including playtime, music or a visit from one of our pet therapy teams.
+Fun is part of the mix—including playtime, music or a visit from one of our pet therapy teams.

 Most care is provided at home by members of an interdisciplinary team who work closely with the child’s physicians.
-Team members include a physician, nurse, nurse’s aide, social worker, chaplain and volunteer.
-For more information, call 602.530.6900.
+Team members include a physician, nurse, nurse’s aide, social worker, chaplain, volunteer, and a grief support counselor.

 Ryan House is a wonderland that was built just for kids, with eight colorfully-themed bedrooms, a fully accessible playground, and rooms for art, computers, sensory stimulation and hydrotherapy.
 Ryan House is located in midtown Phoenix on the campus of St. Joseph’s Hospital and Medical Center.
 It opened in 2010 with support from private and nonprofit community organizations, including Hospice of the Valley.